-These forces imply that national bank notes were most valuable inside the national bank network while state bank notes were most valuable within their local economy, and would naturally tend to circulate there.
-In conjunction with the well-documented evidence by both contemporaries and histories that there was an overall shortage of national bank notes, being closer to the national bank network improved access to this superior form of money.
+These forces imply that national bank notes were most valuable inside the national bank network while state bank notes were most valuable within their local economy.
+Both types of notes would naturally tend to circulate where they were most valued.
+In conjunction with the well-documented evidence by both contemporaries and histories that there was an overall shortage of national bank notes, these forces imply that being closer to the national bank network improved access to its superior form of money.

-2.4 Period of study
+2.4.
+Period of study